DATA422-24S2/project_lab_02_groupE/README.md

 # Introduction
+This project aims to answer these key questions:

+• Does it make sense to plan roadworks for school holidays in CBD areas ?

+• Which days are best if roadworks must be completed during the day ?

+• Are there any geographical differences between CBDs we must be aware of ?

-This project analyzes population density data for various Central Business Districts (CBDs) in New Zealand using telecommunications data.
+This project analyses population density data for three Central Business Districts (CBDs) in New Zealand using telecommunications data.
 The goal is to visualize population trends and create maps for Auckland, Wellington, and Christchurch.
 The project utilizes R for data cleaning, analysis, and visualization.
 The purpose of this project is to provide insights for the appropriate period to do roadworks in Auckland, Wellington and Christchurch.

-The project aims to answer these key questions:
-• Does it make sense to plan roadworks for school holidays in CBD areas ?
-• Which days are best if roadworks must be completed during the day ?
-• Are there any geographical differences between CBDs we must be aware of ?

 # Technologies
 This project was created using: